-A.3.3.26 Smoke Detector.
-See NFPA 72, National Fire Alarm Code.
+△ A.3.3.27 Smoke Detector.
+See NFPA 72.

-A.3.3.27 Smoke Developed Index.
+A.3.3.28 Smoke Developed Index.
 Smoke developed indexes for some materials are listed in UL Building Materials Directory.
 Classifications have been developed using smoke developed index values.

-A.4.2.1.2 The location of outside air intakes needs to be carefully selected and located to avoid drawing in objectionable materials including, but not limited to, combustible materials and toxic or hazardous vapors.
+A.4.2.1.2 The location of outside air intakes, including intakes located on roofs, needs to be carefully selected to avoid drawing in objectionable materials, including, but not limited to, combustible materials and toxic or hazardous vapors.
 The location should consider proximity to emergency smoke exhaust, garage exhaust, discharge of kitchen hood vents, and other objectionable discharges from the building or adjacent structures.